14 Content Marketing Metrics That Spurs Growth

 content marketing metrics to track

 Are your content strategy efforts paying off?
 Tracking the right content marketing metrics is important.
-This is because it can help you to understand your content’s performance.
-It can also help you know if it is reaching your target audience.
+This way, you get to understand your content’s performance.
+It can also help you know if it is reaching your target audience and having an impact as intended.

 But what exactly are content marketing metrics?
-These are data points.
-They tell you how well your content is working.
-You can hire a content writing company in India.
+These are data points to track when you hire a content writing company in India.
 They can help you know what is working well.

 1) Views